Expert: Many Wisconsin elections clerks use outdated systems

 The commission has already used funding from the grant to make multiple security upgrades, including switching to a new elections system that’s more stable and more difficult to hack and installing multi-factor authentication requirements, including requiring every clerk to insert a USB key into their machines before they can access the system, Magney said.

-Vice News reported Thursday that clerks in several states, including Wisconsin, Michigan and Florida, left voting machines connected to the internet for months, even though the machines’ manufacturer, Election Systems and Software, recommends that they be connected only while they’re being tested or used, to minimize the chance for possible threats.
+Vice’s Motherboard, a technology news website, reported Thursday that clerks in several states, including Wisconsin, Michigan and Florida, left voting machines connected to the internet for months, even though the machines’ manufacturer, Election Systems and Software, recommends that they be connected only while they’re being tested or used, to minimize the chance for possible threats.

 Magney said that ES&S advised clerks not to leave the machines connected online but the word apparently wasn’t received “by the right people.”
 He said the seven Wisconsin counties have been contacted and all but one — Milwaukee County, which is using its machines for a special election — unplugged their machines.

-Note: This story has been updated to correct the name of the media outlet that reported voting machines remained connected to the internet to Vice’s Motherboard, not Vice News.